 The cohort life table is based on age-specific probabilities of death, which are calculated using observed deaths (mortality) data from the cohort.
-A cohort life table uses a combination of observed mortality rates for past years and projections about mortality rates for the cohort in future years.
-For example, cohort life expectancy at age 65 years in 2016 would be worked out using the mortality rate for age 65 years in 2016, for age 66 years in 2017, for age 67 years in 2018 and so on.
-This uses observed mortality rates up to 2018 and projected mortality rates from the most recently published projections for 2019 onwards.
+A cohort life table uses a combination of observed mortality rates for the cohort for past years and projections about mortality rates for the cohort for future years.
+For example, cohort life expectancy at age 65 years in 2020 would be worked out using the mortality rate for age 65 years in 2020, for age 66 years in 2021, for age 67 years in 2022, and so on.

-The cohort life table takes into account observed and projected improvements in mortality for the cohort throughout its lifetime.
-Cohort figures are therefore regarded as a more appropriate measure of how long a person of a given age would be expected to live on average than the alternative measure, known as period life expectancy, which is calculated using mortality rates for a fixed period in time.
+Importantly, the cohort life table takes into account observed and projected improvements in mortality for the cohort throughout its lifetime.
+Cohort figures are therefore regarded as a more appropriate measure of how long a person of a given age would be expected to live on average than the alternative measure, known as period life expectancy.
+This is calculated using mortality rates for a fixed period in time.

-For example, a period life expectancy at age 65 years in 2018 would use the mortality rates for 2018 for ages 65, 66 and 67 years and so on.
-Period life expectancy would match cohort life expectancy only if there were no change in age-specific mortality rates over time; this is an extremely unlikely scenario, as these change from year to year.Nôl i'r tabl cynnwys
+For example, period life expectancy at age 65 years in 2020 would use the mortality rates for 2020 for ages 65, 66 and 67 years, and so on.
+Period life expectancy would match cohort life expectancy only if there were no change in age-specific mortality rates over time.
+This is an extremely unlikely scenario as, in reality, these change from year to year.Nôl i'r tabl cynnwys

-The cohort life expectancy for men born in the UK in 2018 is 87.6 years and for women it is 90.2 years.
-This means that on average, we would expect someone born in 2018 to live to those ages.
-Some will die before those ages and some will live to be older; these numbers are an average for the cohort and do not take into account any person-specific factors such as lifestyle choices.
+The estimate of cohort life expectancy at birth shows us the number of years, on average, for which we would expect someone born in a given year to live.
+Estimates are produced separately for males and females.
+Some people will die before those ages and others will live to be older.
+These numbers are an average for the cohort and do not consider any person-specific factors such as lifestyle choices.

 It is important to understand that these are projections and not forecasts.
 As we do not know what the future will hold, we make assumptions about how mortality rates will change in the future.
-Information on how mortality rates have changed in the past is used to estimate the current rate of mortality improvement by age and sex and to make assumptions about improvements in mortality in the future.
+Information on how mortality rates have changed in the past is used to estimate the current rate of mortality improvement by age and sex.
+It is then used to make assumptions about improvements (increases or decreases) in mortality in the future.